 The University of Oregon considers students for admission and scholarships based on a cumulative weighted GPA.
 This GPA is recalculated based on a student’s completed coursework and may not be the same as the GPA shown on the transcript.

-In general, the UO will include all grades from ninth grade forward.
-However, eighth-grade coursework in math or foreign language completed at the high school (secondary) level will also be included if reported on the high school transcript.
+The UO will include all grades from coursework from ninth grade forward.
+Eighth-grade coursework in math or foreign language completed at the high school (secondary) level will be included in the unit counts for that subject area, but the grades will not be included in the GPA calculation if reported on the high school transcript.

 Weight is added to grades based on certain types of rigor recognized in a particular course.
 Weight is only added for courses in which a grade of a "C-" or better is received.

-Courses completed in Advanced Placement (AP), International Baccalaureate (IB), Cambridge (AICE), or Dual Enrollment (College in High School) receive one (1) weight point (As are worth 5 instead of 4, Bs 4 instead of 3, etc.).
+Courses completed and listed on the high school transcript in Advanced Placement (AP), International Baccalaureate (IB), Cambridge (AICE), or Dual Enrollment (College in High School) receive one (1) weight point (As are worth 5 instead of 4, Bs 4 instead of 3, etc.).

 Courses completed with an Honors designation receive 0.50 weight points (As are worth 4.5 instead of 4, Bs 3.5 instead of 3, etc.).